jcmendez/JCMTimeSlider/README.md

 JCMTimeSlider
 =============

-This is an iOS control to navigate a timeline with large number of data points (dates)
+This is an iOS control to navigate a timeline with large number of data points (dates).
+Well [documented](docs/index.html)

 ![JCMTimeSlider in action](http://jcmendez.github.io/JCMTimeSlider/images/sample.gif)